Which Type of College Is Right For You?

 Religiously-affiliated colleges and universities are schools that have a tie to a particular religon.
 You do not have to be a member of the religion to attend.
 Some religiously-affiliated schools heavily integrate religious principles and beliefs into the classroom.
 Others do not, and there is very little - or no - religious influence in the classroom.
 Examples of religiously-affiliated colleges include Pepperdine University in California, Calvin College in Michican, and Georgetown University in Washington, D.C.

 Single-sex colleges can offer unique leadership and academic opportunities that may not always be available in a co-ed environment.
 There are close to 100 women's colleges, in the U.S. Examples of women's colleges include Scripps College in California and Smith College in Massachusetts.
-All-male colleges include Wabash College in Indiana, Hampden-Sydney in Virginia, Morehouse College in Atlanta, and Deep Springs College in California.
+All-male colleges include Wabash College in Indiana, Hampden-Sydney in Virginia, and Morehouse College in Atlanta.

 Military Academies offer both training for a career in the military and an excellent education in more traditional academic areas, especially engineering.
 Some colleges with a military focus do not require you to pursue a military career after graduation.
 One example is the California Maritime Academy, a California State University college focused on engineering and science.
 At other military academies, such as West Point (Army), the U.S. Naval Acaemy, and the Air Force Academy, students pay no tuition; in exchange, they are required to serve in the military after graduation.